BrianPugh/belay/docs/source/Package Manager.rst

           "https://github.com/micropython/micropython-lib/blob/master/python-stdlib/os-path/os/path.py",
       ]

+   This is most common for packages that have optional submodules.

 Support for other types can be added.
 Please open up a github issue if Belay doesn't support a desired file source.

+If specifying a dependency via dictionary, the following fields are available:

+* ``uri`` - local or remote path to fetch data from. **Must** be provided.

+* ``develop`` - Dependency is in "editable" mode.
+The dependency source is directly used during ``belay install``.
+  Primarily used for a local dependency actively under development.
+  Defaults to ``False``.

 Groups
 ~~~~~~